KBNLresearch/ipmlab/doc/setupGuide.md

 ![](./img/ipmlab-configure-2.png)

-The automatically generated configuration file needs some further manual editing, which is explained in the sections below.

 #### If the configuration tool fails

 If running the configuration tool doesn't have any effect (i.e. nothing happens, and no window appears, the most likely cause is a bug in the Python pywin32 module that is used by Ipmlab.
 A workaround can be found [here](https://github.com/KBNLresearch/iromlab/issues/100#issuecomment-594656069).
 (I ran into this issue myself while trying to do a user install of Iromlab under Windows 10.)

 ### Linux

-In Linux, simply type:
+in Linux, you can run the configuration tool from the terminal.
+For a global install just enter:

 ```
 ipmlab-configure
 ```

-If you did a user install, you may need to type the full path, e.g. something like:
+For a user install you may need to enter the full path:

 ```
-/home/johan/.local/bin/ipmlab-configure
+~/.local/bin/ipmlab-configure
 ```

+Afterwards, click on the *OK* button on the messagebox to close the configuration application.

-## Finding the configuration file
+## Editing the configuration file

+The automatically generated configuration file needs some further manual editing, which is explained in the sections below.

+### Configuration file location

-### Windows
+#### Windows

-Locate the Windows User Profile directory[^2].
-Open a Command Prompt window and type:
+In Windows the configuration file is located in the User Profile directory[^2].
+To find it, open a Command Prompt window and type:

 ```
 set USERPROFILE